Apacher122/ABOUT/README.md

 Aside from class projects, personal projects will be made available here as well.

-Most of my repositories are made private, only to be viewed for appropriate institutional parties such as employers and/or universities.
+Most of my repositories are made private, only to be viewed by appropriate institutional parties such as employers and/or universities.